Bitcoin Series #1 - The Basics

 Owning And Using Bitcoin - Transactions

-To get bitcoins, you need to have (and thus generate) a bitcoin address.
-The bitcoin address is just a very large number.
-When a bitcoin address is generated, it also comes with a private key which allows you to spend amounts from that address and the address constitutes the public key, which can be given to others so as to receive funds.
+To get bitcoins, you need to have (and thus generate) a Bitcoin address.
+The Bitcoin address is just a very large number.
+When a Bitcoin address is generated, it also comes with a private key which allows you to spend amounts from that address and the address constitutes the public key, which can be given to others so as to receive funds.

-Bitcoin addresses can be generated either by transforming a passphrase into a valid bitcoin address, or by seeding a random number which is then transformed into a valid bitcoin address.
-This transformation performed by hashing an input into the valid bitcoin address.
+Bitcoin addresses can be generated either by transforming a passphrase into a valid Bitcoin address, or by seeding a random number which is then transformed into a valid Bitcoin address.
+This transformation is performed by hashing an input into the valid Bitcoin address.

 The bitcoins in existence are not associated with anyone’s ownership.
 Instead, they are just associated with addresses (new bitcoins are deposited into a given address), and the transactions since their generation, from address to address.
 Anyone controlling a private key to a given address can spend bitcoins from it.

-A funny (but irrelevant) thing is that bitcoin addresses can even be generated offline.
+A funny (but irrelevant) thing is that Bitcoin addresses can even be generated offline.
 That is, there is no validation at all of whether an address already exists and belongs to another person or not.
 The address space is so large, that the chance of this happening is vanishingly small.
 As a result, if per chance anyone generated an address equal to another already in existence and containing bitcoins, the second person would get a valid private key to that address and could theoretically spend those coins.

-Likewise, anyone can see how many bitcoins are in each bitcoin address, as these addresses are public (any address that ever was in a bitcoin transaction, from its generation, is on the blockchain).
+Likewise, anyone can see how many bitcoins are in each bitcoin address, as these addresses are public (any address that ever was in a Bitcoin transaction, from its generation, is on the blockchain).
 However, the person checking those balances does not know who the balances belong to, as there's nothing in the blockchain connecting a given address to a given person (or wallet).

 Private keys (controlling addresses, and thus their bitcoin contents) can be stored in wallets, which are simply software programs/clients.
 These same programs can be used to create more addresses and corresponding private keys.
 Of note, a wallet doesn’t really contain any bitcoins.
 Instead, if just contains references to where the bitcoins are, as well as the private keys necessary to spend those bitcoins.
 Again, anyone having access to the same private keys can spend those bitcoins, even if not having access to your “wallet”.

-You can receive bitcoins by giving the sender one of your public keys/bitcoin addresses, for him to send bitcoins into.
-You can send bitcoins by signing a transaction (with your private keys) from your wallet to another bitcoin address.
+You can receive bitcoins by giving the sender one of your public keys/Bitcoin addresses, for him to send bitcoins into.
+You can send bitcoins by signing a transaction (with your private keys) from your wallet to another Bitcoin address.
 Note that depending on the size of the transaction, the wallet might have to send bitcoins from several addresses using several private keys to sign the transaction.
 The wallets make the process of creating addresses and sending bitcoins transparent.

 Finally, these bitcoin transactions are validated by their inclusion in new blockchain blocks, as they’re mined by miners.
 The bitcoin sender can decide how much he wants to pay to validate the transactions.
 The less he offers to pay, the longer it will take for his transaction to be validated/included in the blockchain.
 Validation can take less than 10 minutes, or take as much as many hours.
-(There is an exception here for transactions which are internalized by exchanges, but those can't be said to have been officially validated in the blockchain)
+(There is an exception here for transactions which are internalized by exchanges, but those can't be said to have been officially validated in the blockchain.)

 Conclusion